lukaszraczylo/go-simple-graphql/README.md

 * `GRAPHQL_RETRIES_ENABLE` - Should retries be enabled?
 Default: `true`
 * `GRAPHQL_RETRIES_NUMBER` - Number of retries: Default: `1`
 * `GRAPHQL_RETRIES_DELAY` - Delay in retries in milliseconds.
 Default: `250`

+### Modifiers on the fly

+* `gql.SetEndpoint('your-endpoint-url')` - modifies endpoint, without the need to set the environment variable
+* `gql.SetOutput('byte')` - modifies output format, without the need to set the environment variable

 ### Cache